How Stephanie’s course portfolio landed her dream job.

 What attracted me to UX was that it was putting the user first, which I really enjoyed.
 You’re not having to deal with bias from key stakeholders or people just wanting to have their say on the brief, you’re actually solving a real problem.
 You’re communicating with the users.

 There was definitely a demand for UX as part of my graphic design job too.
 The clients seemed to be pushing for it a lot.
 So it seemed like something I should explore.
 Clients expected me to be creating user flows, wire framing and things like that.

 Why did you decide to take a course in UX design?

 I decided to take the course in UX Design because it felt like an industry that was really thriving.
 The Professional Diploma in UX Design seemed really reputable.
 I did quite a bit of research before undertaking it.
 I spoke to a few students who had already done it and it was really well respected.

 The online reviews of the course were also really good.
 So many people had positive experiences with it.

-The fact that the diploma came credit-rated by the Glasgow Caledonian University was also important.
-It was really good when I was applying for UX jobs because it showed employers that it was a distinguished, reputable and legitimate course, not just some short introduction to UX design I randomly found online.
+The university credit rating was really important.
+When I was applying for UX jobs it showed employers that I had a distinguished, reputable and legitimate qualification.
+I hadn’t just done some random UX course online.